Architecture, Building, Hospital, Clinic, Bag, Person, Medical Procedure, Operating Theatre, Accessories, Handbag

 The University of the Sunshine Coast is structured around its areas of expertise.
 UniSC has five schools that cover health, business and creative industries, science, technology and engineering, law and society and education.

-From our first campus in Sippy Downs which began welcoming students in 1996, UniSC has rapidly expanded its campus footprint to now include five award-winning campuses across South East Queensland, from Moreton Bay to the Fraser Coast and UniSC Adelaide.
+In 2026 UniSC is Celebrating 30 years.
+From our first campus at Sippy Downs which began welcoming students in 1996, UniSC has rapidly expanded its campus footprint to now include five award-winning campuses across South East Queensland, from Petrie in Moreton Bay to the Fraser Coast and UniSC Adelaide.

 Whilst learning materials are delivered through the University’s learning management system, student engagement is achieved either on-campus in a blended mode – with on-campus tutorials, practicals, seminars and laboratories – or through an online experience.